dataforseo/TypeScriptClient/docs/classes/DataforseoLabsGoogleRankedKeywordsLiveRequestInfo.md

-include or exclude data from clickstream-based metrics in the result optional field if the parameter is set to true, you will receive clickstream_keyword_info, clickstream_etv, clickstream_gender_distribution, and clickstream_age_distribution fields with clickstream data in the response default value: false with this parameter enabled, you will be charged double the price for the request learn more about how clickstream-based metrics are calculated in this help center article
+include or exclude data from clickstream-based metrics in the result optional field if the parameter is set to true, you will receive clickstream_keyword_info, clickstream_etv, clickstream_gender_distribution, clickstream_age_distribution, keyword_info_normalized_with_clickstream, and keyword_info_normalized_with_bing fields in the response default value: false with this parameter enabled, you will be charged double the price for the request learn more about how clickstream-based metrics are calculated in this help center article